|Nintendo Ten Billion (1980)|

 In Germany and The Netherlands Ten Billion was sold under the name "Devil's Barrel" ("Teufelstonne" and "Duivelston", respectively).

-In the United Kingdom, it was distributed by a company called GCL, who would later also distribute Nintendo Game & Watch games.
+In the United Kingdom, it was distributed by a company called CGL, which also distributed Nintendo Game & Watch games.

 For many people in the West, including me, Ten Billion was the first exposure to Nintendo's ingenuity.
 It was a serious brain twister with a high quality design.

 |Box in which Ten Billion was shipped to retailers|